 I want to secure a property – what do I do?

-If you have viewed a property and want us to suspend viewings we would ask for a £200 holding deposit.
-This £200 is deducted from your first month’s rent should your application proceed to tenancy.
+If you have viewed a property and want us to suspend viewings we would ask for a holding deposit.
+The amount of the deposit varies from property to property but will never be more than one weeks rent for the property in question.
+This money is deducted from your first month’s rent should your application proceed to tenancy.
 If you fail the reference checks or the Landlord chooses not to proceed with your tenancy, this money is refunded to you.
-If you choose to pull out of the tenancy prior to the start date, this money is kept in lieu of lost rent.

 What is the referencing process?